Center for Advancing Teaching and Learning Through Research logo

 This initiative, funded by the Offices of the Provost and Chancellor, involves collaboration across and within colleges to expand AI-enhanced teaching and learning at Northeastern.
 The goal of this initiative is to pioneer and integrate AI-driven pedagogical innovations that enhance learning outcomes, foster digital literacy, and meaningfully improve educational practices across disciplines.
 Many people contribute to its success:

-• AI Instructional Assistants, graduate students with technical knowledge who have become oriented to skills such as leading student focus groups and conducting environmental scans of AI-enhanced teaching practices
+• AI Instructional Assistants, 6 graduate students with technical knowledge who have become oriented to skills such as leading student focus groups and conducting environmental scans of AI-enhanced teaching practices.

-• CATLR staff, learning specialists who meet regularly with both Fellows and IAs to brainstorm ideas, refine plans, and support the work.
+• CATLR staff, learning specialists who meet regularly with Fellows, Scholars, and IAs to brainstorm ideas, refine plans, and support the work.

 For more information